Y-Jesus.com

 Did Jesus use God’s Name for Himself?

-When Jesus began his ministry, his miracles and radical teaching immediately drew huge crowds, creating a frenzy of excitement.
-As his popularity swelled with the masses, the Jewish leaders (Pharisees, Sadducees, & Scribes) began to see Jesus as a threat.
+As Jesus’ popularity swelled with the masses, the Jewish leaders (Pharisees, Sadducees, and Scribes) began to see Jesus as a threat.
 Suddenly they began looking for ways to trap him.

 “You are making false claims about yourself” (John 8:13 NLT).

-Out of the blue, this maverick carpenter with no degree in religion claimed to have always existed.
-Furthermore, he had used the I AM title (ego eimi)[5], the sacred Name of God, for Himself!
+Furthermore, he had used the I AM title (Greek translation: ego eimi),2 the sacred name for God!
 These religious experts lived and breathed the Old Testament Scriptures declaring Yahweh alone as God.
-They knew the Scripture spoken through Isaiah:

 It’s easy to understand the rage of those who realized Jesus was speaking of himself as God.
 Since the penalty for blasphemy was death by stoning, the Jewish leaders angrily picked up stones to kill Jesus.
 At that point Jesus could have said, “Wait!
-You misunderstood me—I am not Yahweh.”
+You misunderstood me—I’m not claiming to be Yahweh.”
 But Jesus didn’t alter his statement, even at the risk of being killed.

 C. S. Lewis explains their anger:

 Some may argue that this was an isolated instance, and Jesus never meant to use God’s holy name for himself.
 But Jesus also used “I AM” for himself on several other occasions.
-Imagine their reaction upon hearing Jesus’ other radical claims:
+Imagine the religious leaders’ reactions upon hearing Jesus’ other radical claims:

 • “I am the light of the world” (John 8:12)